apache/cassandra-dtest/README.md

 for analysis (it's not perfect but has been good enough so far, I'm open to better suggestions).

+In case you want to run tests using your own CCM branch, please, refer to the comments in requirements.txt for details how to do that.

 Writing Tests
 -------------